 How do I get my property out of my car?

-Please insure that you have transportation and enough help to handle the material to be picked up.
+Please insure that you have transportation and enough help to handle the material to be picked up if you are allowed to get property from your vehicle.
 Obviously contraband is not eligible for pickup.

 How soon will I get my money or car back if my case is dismissed?